ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 prevents infinite loops in the presence of routing loops, and matches the choices in IPsec {{?IPSEC=RFC4301}}.

+IPv6 requires that every link have an MTU of at least 1280 bytes
+{{!IPv6=RFC8200}}.
+Since CONNECT-IP conveys IP packets in HTTP Datagrams and those can in turn be sent in QUIC DATAGRAM frames which cannot be fragmented
+{{!DGRAM=RFC8221}}, the MTU of a CONNECT-IP link can be limited by the MTU of the QUIC connection that CONNECT-IP is operating over.
+This can lead to situations where the IPv6 minimum link MTU is violated.
+CONNECT-IP endpoints that support IPv6 MUST ensure that the link MTU is at least 1280.
+This can be accomplished using various techniques:

+* if HTTP intermediaries are not in use, CONNECT-IP endpoints can pad QUIC INITIAL packets.

+* if HTTP intermediaries are in use, CONNECT-IP endpoints can enter in an out of band agreement with the intermediaries to ensure that endpoints and intermediaries pad QUIC INITIAL packets.

+* CONNECT-IP endpoints can also send ICMPv6 echo requests with 1232 bytes of data to ascertain the link MTU and tear down the tunnel if they do not receive a response.

 Endpoints MAY implement additional filtering policies on the IP packets they forward.